hyperledger-labs/fabric-token-sdk/docs/driver-api.md

 ## Issue Service

-The `Issue Service` interface (`driver.IssueService`) contains the API to generate an Issue Action.
+The `Issue Service` interface (`driver.IssueService`) contains the API to generate an instance of the `driver.IssueAction` interface.
 This Issue Action can then be serialized and appended to a token request.

 ## Transfer Service

-The `Transfer Service` interface (`driver.TransferService`) contains the API to generate a Transfer Action.
+The `Transfer Service` interface (`driver.TransferService`) contains the API to generate an instance of `driver.TransferAction` interface.
 This Transfer Action can then be serialized and appended to a token request.

 ## Token Service